His Girl Friday: Filming

 To get the effect he wanted, as multi-track sound recording was not yet available at the time, Hawks had the sound mixer on the set turn the various overhead microphones on and off as required for the scene, as many as 35 times.
 Reportedly, the film was sped up because of a challenge Hawks took upon himself to break the record for the fastest dialogue on screen, at the time held by The Front Page.
 Hawks arranged a showing for newsmen of the two films next to each other to prove how fast his dialogue was.
-Filming was difficult for the cinematographers because the improvisation made it difficult to know what the characters were going to do.
-Rosalind Russell was also difficult to film because her lack of a sharp jawline required makeup artists to paint and blend a dark line under her jawline while shining a light on her face to simulate a more youthful appearance.